asmak9/Asmak9.AuthorizeRESTWebApiAK/README.md

 # Asmak9.AuthorizeRESTWebApiAK Library
 **Asmak9.AuthorizeRESTWebApiAK** is a 30 days free trial library that provides two main classe **RESTWebAPIAuthHeaderHandler** and **RESTWebAPIKey** for REST Web API basic authorization and API Key generation facility.
 You can install this library via Nuget package and enjoy 30 day free trial.
-You can use this library into your any ASP.NET REST Web API project.
+You can use this library into your any ASP.NET REST Web API project with **.NET 4.8 framework**.
 REST Web API authorization i.e. apiKeyName, apiKeyValue, username, password and licensKey (By Default empty) can be set via **RESTWebAPIAuthHeaderHandler**.
 In order to generate API Key, create your unique password and saltKey first then pass this information to **RESTWebAPIKey** class GenerateApiKey(...) method, this method wil return your API key.

 ### Nuget Installation Version 1.1.8: https://www.nuget.org/packages/Asmak9.AuthorizeRESTWebApiAK/